cloudlockr/cloudlockr-server/README.md

 - `POST http://localhost:5000/file/{fileId}/{blobNumber}`
   - Stores a new blob of data associated with the fileId for the given blobNumber
   - **Request requirements**:
+    - Query parameter:
+      - `fileId`: Must be a valid UUID, and must be associated with a file in the database
+      - `blobNumber`: The index of the file blob to retrieve file data from, must be a valid index to the blob array (not negative and not too big)
     - Body:
       - `fileData`: The file data to be stored in the blob
   - **Response**: